JA96x/Uber_fares_analysis/README.md

 ### Methodology

-K-means clustering enables identification of clusters of areas with similar fare characteristics across NYC regions.
+K-means clustering enables identification of clusters of areas in NYC regions.
 K-means clustering was selected due to its robustness and ease of implementation; suited for this project as this is an unsupervised learning task.

 Overview of process:
 1. Cluster formation - Clustering the training data based on geographical coordinates identifies distinct regions